hsheth2/hsheth2.github.io/projects.md

 While not really a project per-se, I've spent a fair amount of time on [Capture The Flag](https://ctftime.org/ctf-wtf/) competitions, a type of information security competition.
 I've had the pleasure of working with some really bright people over a bunch of different competitions, including CSAW HSF, picoCTF, TJCTF, HSCTF, and PACTF.

 This all culminated in us running our own competition, [CTF(x)](https://ctf-x.github.io/).
 Almost [500 teams](https://ctftime.org/event/348) participated in the CTF, and no team was able to get a perfect score.
 After the competition, we posted detailed [writeups](https://github.com/ctf-x/ctfx-problems-2016) for all the problems.

 ## Minor Projects

 #### Usable Projects

+- [Embedding Playground](https://github.com/john-sungjin/embedding-playground) - A small utility to quickly play around with and iterate on embeddings.
+[Try it out!](https://embed.sheth.io/)
 - [PPA Stats](https://github.com/hsheth2/ppa-stats) - The fastest way to view download statistics for a package published in a PPA on Launchpad.
 [Try it out!](https://ppa-stats.sheth.io/)
 - [Yale Event Calendars](https://github.com/hsheth2/yale-event-calendars) - Adds Yale-related calendars directly to your calendar, and keeps them automatically updated.
 [Try it out!](https://yale-calendars.sheth.io/)